 MELVERN

-Located on K-31 highway 4 miles north of I-35 (exit 160) and 3 miles east of US 75 bordered by the Marais des Cygnes River.
+Located on K-31 highway four miles north of I-35 (exit 160) and three miles east of US 75 bordered by the Marais des Cygnes River.
 The surrounding rural countryside is made up of creeks, native timber, crop and pasture land.
-Two branches of the BNSF Railroad come together here.
-We have close access to several Federal Reservoirs with Melvern Lake being located only 4 miles west of town.
+Two branches of the BNSF railroad come together here.
+We have close access to several federal reservoirs with Melvern Lake being located only four miles west of town.
 The community is very active and committed to maintaining the friendly rural values while moving into the future.

 THINGS TO DO